infradise/valkey_client/README.md

 # Introduction

-The `valkey_client` is a smart client for Valkey and Redis, supporting Standalone, Sentinel, and Cluster modes with auto-failover, smart connection pooling, sharded Pub/Sub, multi-key operations, command timeouts, RESP3 parsing, type-safe exceptions, and logger.
+The `valkey_client` is a smart client for Valkey and Redis, supporting Standalone, Sentinel, and Cluster modes with auto-failover, smart connection pooling, sharded Pub/Sub, multi-key operations, command timeouts, RESP3 parsing, type-safe exceptions, and built-in logger, SSL/TLS.

 ## Helpers